Updated H5N1 Bird Flu FAQ for Clinicians

 - Diarrhea, nausea, vomiting, seizures (less common)

 - Explain the importance of uncovering an outbreak, using an interpreter if necessary.
-It is important for patients to understand what avian flu is, why we are tracking the spread, what the symptoms are, and – most importantly – what the next steps are for the patient and the farm if a patient is positive.
+It is important for patients to understand what H5N1 bird flu is, why we are tracking the spread, what the symptoms are, and – most importantly – what the next steps are for the patient and the farm if a patient is positive.
 If the patient’s second language is English, use an interpreter to ensure complete understanding.

 - Use MCN’s Avian Flu handout in Spanish and English.

-Share CDC’s overview videos in Spanish.
+- Share CDC’s overview videos in Spanish.

 - See MCN’s Avian Flu webpage for more resources.